New Journalism

-New Journalism is a style of news writing and journalism which was developed in the 1960s and 1970s, that uses literary techniques previously seen as unconventional in news writing contexts.
+New Journalism is a style of news writing and journalism which was developed in the 1960s and 1970s, that uses literary techniques, previously seen as unconventional in news writing contexts.
 It is characterized by the presence of a subjective perspective and style that is reminiscent of long-form non-fiction.
 Through extensive imagery and observations, reporters interpolate subjective language within facts while immersing themselves in the stories as they report and write them.
 This differs from traditional journalism, where the journalist is "invisible"; facts are meant to be reported objectively.

-The term as is known today comes from Tom Wolfe's1973 collection of journalism articles he published named The New Journalism, which included works by himself, Truman Capote, Hunter S. Thompson, Norman Mailer, Joan Didion, Terry Southern, Robert Christgau, Gay Talese and others.
+The term was made popular by Tom Wolfe's 1973 collection of journalism articles he published named The New Journalism, which included works by Hunter S. Thompson, Norman Mailer, Joan Didion, Terry Southern and others.
+The pieces from these writers were all long-form, narrative focused reports that used literary tools not seen in typical news writing.

 Most New Journalism articles were not found in newspapers, but in magazines such as The Atlantic, Harper's, CoEvolution Quarterly, Esquire, New York, The New Yorker, Rolling Stone, and for a short while in the early 1970s, Scanlan's Monthly.

-Contemporary journalists and writers questioned the "currency" of New Journalism and its qualification as a distinct genre.
-The subjective nature of New Journalism received extensive exploration: one critic suggested the genre's practitioners functioned more as sociologists and psychoanalysts than as journalists.
-Criticism has been leveled at numerous individual writers in the genre, as well.
+Global uses of New Journalism

+New Journalism is seen as a subset of literary journalism, a style that uses writing techniques typically seen in literature and has an emphasis on narrative in the reporting.
+New Journalism, while associated with American journalists, utilizes tools that are used and have been used internationally for decades.

+In France and the UK, long-form narrative reporting has been seen in newspapers and magazines.
+For France, in much of the political coverage done, journalists would bring in analysis, on-site observations, as well as personal perspective.
+UK feature writers utilized New Journalism techniques a lot in their post-war coverage, most commonly by using literary descriptions of what they were covering.

+Additionally, in many Latin American countries, narrative journalism was used in a way that is emulated by American New Journalism techniques.
+Journalist Rodolfo Walsh wrote an investigative piece called Operación Masacre in 1957 which read as a literary non-fiction account of a political massacre in Argentina.

+Colombian journalist and writer Gabriel García Márquez wrote The Story of a Shipwrecked Sailor in 1955, which told the story of Luis Alejandro Velasco being adrift at sea for 10 days.

+Narrative journalism that came out of Latin America came as a result political instability, censorship, and social movements.
+The goal was often to combat or expose corruption and state violence.